 Below, I will demonstrate just how easy they are to freeze and share an easy meal starring none other than the fresh Bell Pepper.

 The first step is to wash.
-I used the sink and a drop or two of Dawn and rinse thoroughly several times.
+I used the sink and about a half cup of vinegar then rinse thoroughly several times in Cleaning Garden Produce.

 Here is the equipment I used to prepare and freeze my peppers.
 If you have a vacuum food sealer, then you won’t need the straw or the freezer bag.